megomars/MLUnsupervisedLearning/Readme.md

 The goal is to maximize BSS (betweeness) and minimize TWSS (total)

-Before getting started we first need to make sure that our values can indeed be differentiated.
+Before getting started we first need to make sure that we standardise of measurements.

 ## Pre-processing
 - No missing values
 - Features have similar scales
-- Then calculate distance
+- Calculate distances

 ### Calculate a standardised scale (if measurements are meters and kilograms)
 ```{R}